matthewwithanm/react-controllables/README.md

 2. Use `controllable` to create a higher-order component from the dumb one.

 <small><i>
+  Note: There's one exception to the `onPROPNAMEChange` convention: if the prop name is "value," the callback will be simply "onChange".
+This is done to match the conventions in React itself.
+</i></small>

+<small><i>
   Note: react-controllables used to be implemented with a mixin and have a different (more complicated!) usage.
 The mixin is still included at
   <code>react-controllables/mixin</code> (or <code>Controllables.Mixin</code> in